reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 Returns a mutable :class:`~idom.core.hooks.Ref` object that has a single :attr:`~idom.core.hooks.Ref.current` attribute that at first contains the ``initial_state``.
-The identity of the ``Ref`` object will be preserved for the lifetime of the element.
+The identity of the ``Ref`` object will be preserved for the lifetime of the component.

-A ``Ref`` is most useful if you need to incur side effects since updating its ``.current`` attribute doesn't trigger a re-render of the element.
-You'll often use this hook alongside :ref:`use_effect` or in response to element event handlers.
+A ``Ref`` is most useful if you need to incur side effects since updating its ``.current`` attribute doesn't trigger a re-render of the component.
+You'll often use this hook alongside :ref:`use_effect` or in response to component event handlers.
 :ref:`The Game Snake` provides a good use case for ``use_ref``.